benjamin7king/benjamin7king.github.io/content/_index.md

 title="About"
 +++

 Hello!
-My name is Austin, and I am currently studying LJST at Amherst College.
+My name is Ben, and I am currently studying Econ and Architecture at Amherst College.
 I like to cook, hike and read in my free time.
 Here is some interesting facts about me:
 # Books I wrote
 - How to make cookies (2033)
 - How to make a website in Hugo and Github Pages (2019)